Home / Order / FAQs /

 The UK is no longer part of the EU or the single market.
 There are many changes to consider if you import our products.
 If you have any questions or need further information please email email@example.com and the team will do their best to help.

-Northern Ireland (NI) is still part of the UK but the open border between north and south meaning that NI must now adhere to the same customs procedures as those between the UK and EU.
-A ‘border’ has been created between GB and NI.
+Northern Ireland (NI) is part of the UK, however the open border between north and south means that NI trade must now adhere to the same customs requirements as those between the UK and EU/3rd countries, and a customs border has been created between GB and NI.

 For NI customers you will need NI (starting with XI) and GB EORI numbers.
 You can apply for those here.

 We can produce the COI for you (for an additional cost which we can discuss with you) or you can complete this yourself.

 *Please note there is a grace period relating to organic specific checks at borders for goods travelling from GB to NI, but only for goods intended to be sold in NI.
 This grace period ends 30/09/21.

 We, unfortunately, cannot produce EHCs so the only food products we can export to you are vegan only.

 Will I have to pay tariffs on certain products that I buy from you, depending on where they originate from?

 Under the EU-UK Trade and Cooperation Agreement (TCA), goods that are imported into the EU will be eligible for zero tariffs if they have UK-originating status.
 The originating status is the ‘economic nationality’ of each product and will be shown on your invoice.
 Please note that it must be either wholly obtained in the UK for a product to be assigned UK-originating status, produced from exclusively the UK or EU originating materials, or sufficiently processed in the UK according to product-specific rules.
 To highlight, products that are shipped from the UK may not necessarily be UK-originating.
 This applies to the movement of goods from the UK to Northern Ireland.